Farscape: Production and broadcast

 The series was originally conceived in the early 1990s by Rockne S. O'Bannon and Brian Henson under the title Space Chase.
 The series is told in a serialized format, with each episode involving a self-contained story while contributing to a larger storyline.
-Nearly the entire cast originates from Australia and New Zealand, with the exception of Ben Browder, who is an American actor.
+Nearly the entire cast originates from Australia and New Zealand, except for American actor Ben Browder.

 Farscapes characters frequently make use of slang such as "frell", "dren" and "hezmana" as a substitute for English expletives.Farscape first ran on the Australian TV Channel Nine Network and the Canadian YTV channel, then in the US on the Sci-Fi Channel and on BBC Two in the United Kingdom.
 The series' original broadcast on Sci-Fi was noted for its erratic scheduling, with hiatuses lasting months often occurring mid-season.
 For example, the final four episodes of Season 1 aired beginning in January 2000, nearly four months after the broadcast of the preceding episode; the final four episodes of Season 3 were separated from the rest of the season by a gap of more than six months.

+Each episode cost more than $1 million to make.

 Plot

 Season One

 Earth astronaut John Crichton is unexpectedly hurled to an unknown part of the Milky Way galaxy via a wormhole.
-He finds himself in the middle of an escape attempt by Moya, a living spaceship, from the militaristic Peacekeepers, who had been using it as a prison transport.
-In the chaos, he has an accidental collision with a Peacekeeper fighter which results in the death of its pilot.
+He finds himself in the middle of an escape attempt by Moya, a living spaceship, from the militaristic Peacekeepers, who had been using her as a prison transport.
+In the chaos, Crichton's space capsule has an accidental collision with a Peacekeeper fighter which results in the death of its pilot.
 Crichton's ship and another Peacekeeper fighter are brought into Moya's hold.
-Although the escape is successful, the Peacekeeper Captain, Bialar Crais, fixates on Crichton as the murderer of the pilot – his brother – and begins a campaign to chase Crichton down.
+Although the escape is successful, the Peacekeeper Captain, Bialar Crais, fixates on Crichton as the murderer of the pilot—his brother—and begins a campaign to chase Crichton down.

 The various crew have no common goal, each only wishing to go home.
-Unfortunately, to evade Crais's pursuit, they have to travel into the Uncharted Territories, and thus have no idea how to get home.
+Unfortunately, to evade Crais' pursuit, they have to travel into the Uncharted Territories, and thus have no idea how to get home.
 The other crew also have little respect for Crichton, seeing him only as a "primitive hoo-man" who does not understand even the basic tenets of life in space.

-Various episodes explore the characters' back stories.
+Various episodes explore the characters' backstories.
 Aeryn, the fighter pilot, begins to learn that the Peacekeepers are not always as correct as she had believed.
 Zhaan is forced to bring up the dark side she had worked to suppress.
 D'Argo admits he was framed for his wife's murder and has no idea where his child is.
 Rygel confronts his former jail keeper and torturer.
-A new character joins the crew – Chiana, a teenage thief on the run from her own repressive culture.
+A new character joins the crew, Chiana, a teenage thief on the run from her own repressive culture.
 And Moya herself becomes pregnant after a Peacekeeper experiment is accidentally activated.